ghTaranto/uacAulas/README.md

 <img src="README_files/figure-gfm/violin-1.png" width="90%" style="display: block; margin: auto;" />

-We can run a t.test to assess if the difference between the average depth of the two species can be expected only by chance (i.e, they have the same average depth)
+We can run a t.test to assess if the difference between the average depth of the two species can be expected only by chance (i.e they have the same average depth):

 ``` r
 t.test(sppAzoresDT[scientificName == "Helicolenus dactylopterus", depth],